laconicwolf/PowerShell-BrowserData-Parsers/README.md

 Extracts browser bookmarks from the Bookmarks JSON file.

 ### Scrape-ChromeHistory
 Uses a Regex to scrape URLs from the History file.
 Use this function if you can't install PSSQLite.
+Be aware that this will not pull path or querystring history, only protocol://domain (https://www.example.com).